-- 3.1 Sonning Common Primary School strives to be an inclusive school, engendering a sense of community and belonging through its: - inclusive ethos - broad and balanced curriculum for all pupils - systems for early identification of barriers to learning and participation - high expectations and suitable targets for all children - 3.2 Provision for children with SEN is additional to or different from those provided as part of the school's usual adaptive curriculum and strategies.
+- 8.1 Sonning Common Primary School strives to be an inclusive school, engendering a sense of community and belonging through its - Inclusive ethos - Broad and balanced curriculum for all pupils - Systems for early identification of barriers to learning and participation - High expectations and suitable targets for all children - 8.2 Provision for children with SEN is additional to or different from those provided as part of the school's usual differentiated curriculum and strategies.
 It is a graduated response to children's individual needs.
-Such provision is recorded on the SEN Pupil Profile using the 'Provision Map' software.
+Such provision is recorded on the SEN Pupil Profile.